HomeSocial MediaCauses, Symptoms, and Treatment For Facebook Addiction

 Image by: Piqsels

 As with any other addiction, you start by recognizing there is a problem in the first place.
 Evaluate yourself on how positively or negatively you are using Facebook.
-And if you happen to be dependent on it like I mentioned above, then here are some ways to overcome Facebook addiction that might be of use to you.
+And if you happen to be dependent on it, like I mentioned above, here are some ways to overcome Facebook addiction that might be useful to you.

 1) Track Your Urges:

 You will notice that most of the time, it is either because of procrastination or a compulsive act and rarely a conscious decision.
-Once you make out the pattern of why and when you want to use it the most, you can start limiting it.
+Once you determine why and when you want to use it the most, you can start limiting it.

 2. Limit Your Use Of Facebook:

-How often people throw the “Cold-Turkey” card and never play it themselves is nothing short of amazing.
+How often people throw the “Cold Turkey” card and never play it themselves is fantastic.
 You cannot simply cut off all your social ties and quit the platform.
-Although it isn’t as bad and difficult as you may think, it’s still well worth it!
+Although it isn’t as bad and challenging as you may think, it’s still well worth it!

-However, the more practical approach is by limiting your Facebook time.
-If you’re compulsively scrolling through the app with eyes half-closed in the morning and keeping yourself up way past your bedtime, then don’t!
+However, the more practical approach is to limit your Facebook time.
+If you’re compulsively scrolling through the app with eyes half-closed in the morning and keeping up way past your bedtime, don’t!

 Also, try not pulling out your mobile during your lunch break at work, as it is one of the high times that we are tempted to catch up on updates.